 Bananas

-Bananas are delicious fruits that are rich in potassium and two different types of enzymes – maltase and amylase.
-Amylase is found in saliva and helps break down carbohydrates.
-Maltase breaks down malt sugars.
+Bananas are delicious fruits rich in potassium and two enzymes: maltase and amylase.
+Amylase is found in saliva and helps break down carbohydrates, while maltase breaks down malt sugars.

 Honey

-Honey is filled with numerous beneficial compounds, including four types of digestive enzymes, including diastase, amylase, invertase, and protease.
-Diastase is a digestive enzyme that breaks down maltose.
-Invertase is a digestive enzyme that breaks down fructose and glucose.
-Finally, amylase breaks down maltose and glucose, while protease breaks down proteins.
+Honey contains numerous beneficial compounds, including four types of digestive enzymes: diastase, amylase, invertase, and protease.
+Diastase breaks down maltose, while invertase breaks down fructose and glucose.
+Amylase breaks down maltose and glucose, while protease breaks down proteins.

 To maximize the digestive benefits of honey, use raw honey.
-Processed honey is typically heated and high temperatures destroy many of the benefits including its natural digestive enzymes.
-To obtain the full nutritional benefits of honey, choose a local product with an actual honeycomb in the jar of honey.
+Processed honey is typically heated, and high temperatures destroy many benefits, including its natural digestive enzymes.
+To obtain the full nutritional benefits of honey, choose a local product with an actual honeycomb in the honey jar.

 Foods That Contain Natural Digestive Enzymes